-TSBC collects an eco fee on the sale of every new tire from TSBC registered retailers in addition to tires on vehicles imported from the United States.
-The eco fee rates are set by TSBC and vary based on tire size and category.
+TSBC collects an eco-fee on the sale of every new tire from TSBC registered retailers (producers) in addition to tires on vehicles imported from the United States.
+The eco-fee rates are set by TSBC and vary based on tire size and category.
 100% of the fees collected are applied to the operation of the program, including transportation and processing of the tires, program administration, communication and education, community grants, as well as a reserve fund.
-In 2016, of the \$21.7M collected in eco fees, \$18.8M was paid out in Transportation, Processing and Manufacturing Incentives and over \$400,000 awarded in grants for 21 projects in communities throughout BC.
+In 2017, of the \$24M collected in eco-fees, \$21M was paid out in Transportation, Processing and Manufacturing Incentives, representing 91% of all expenses and over \$330,000 awarded in grants for 14 projects in communities throughout BC.

 TSBC operates a retail based collection system.
 Most consumers leave their scrap tires at the retailer location when purchasing new tires.
 These tires are collected on a regular basis by haulers that transport the tires to three processing sites in BC, two in Delta and one on Vancouver Island.
 Some motorists choose to take their scrap tires home for disposal at a later date.
-TSBC refers to these tires as "orphan" tires and offers the consumer two free disposal options: drop off at up to 15 collection events throughout the year and/or at 839 Return to Retailer (R2R) locations throughout BC that accept up to 4 car tires, clean and off-rim, from the public.
+TSBC refers to these tires as "orphan" tires and offers the consumer two free disposal options: drop off at up to 16 collection events throughout the year and/or at over 800 Return to Retailer (R2R) locations throughout BC that accept up to 4 car tires, clean and off-rim, from the public.
 TSBC publishes the collection events and R2R locations on its website.
 The R2R location information is also available through the Recycling Council of BC's Recyclepedia app and the BCRecycles online tool.

-After tires are collected, the majority are recycled into products with the remainder used as a fuel supplement.
+After tires are collected, the majority are recycled into products with the remainder used for energy recovery.
 The products created are coloured landscaping mulch and crumb rubber.
 The crumb rubber is processed into new products such as playground surfaces, tiles, arena flooring and agricultural mats.
 With the Manufacturing Incentive Program and landscaping mulch product, TSBC is pleased to report that the volume of finished products made from BC rubber in BC since 2010 has more than tripled.